Compare any two graphics cards:

 Intro

-Compare all that to the Radeon R9 M375X, which comes with a clock frequency of 1015 MHz and a GDDR5 memory speed of 1125 MHz.
+Compare that to the Radeon R9 M375X, which features a core clock frequency of 1015 MHz and a GDDR5 memory frequency of 1125 MHz.
 It also uses a 128-bit bus, and uses a 28 nm design.
-It is made up of 640 SPUs, 40 Texture Address Units, and 16 Raster Operation Units.
+It is comprised of 640 SPUs, 40 Texture Address Units, and 16 Raster Operation Units.

 Display Graphs